-- (1) behave honestly and with integrity in connection with APS employment. - (2) act with care and diligence in connection with APS employment. - (3) when acting in connection with APS employment, treat everyone with respect and courtesy, and without harassment.
+- (1) behave honestly and with integrity in connection with APS employment. - (2) act with care and diligence in connection with APS employment.

-- (4) when acting in connection with APS employment, comply with all applicable Australian laws. - (5) comply with any lawful and reasonable direction given by someone in the employee's Agency who has authority to give the direction. - (6) maintain appropriate confidentiality about dealings that the employee has with any Minister or Minister's member of staff. - (7) disclose, and take reasonable steps to avoid, any conflict of interest (real or apparent) in connection with APS employment. - (8) use Commonwealth resources in a proper manner. - (9) not provide false or misleading information in response to a request for information that is made for official purposes in connection with the employee's APS employment. - (10) not make improper use of: - (a) inside information; or - (b) the employee's duties, status, power or authority; in order to gain, or seek to gain, a benefit or advantage for the employee or for any other person. - (11) at all times behave in a way that upholds the APS Values and Employment Principles, and the integrity and good reputation of the employee's Agency and the APS. - (12) while on duty overseas, at all times behave in a way that upholds the good reputation of Australia. - (13) comply with any other conduct requirement that is prescribed by the regulations. - Note: Regulation 2.1 of the Public Service Regulations provides that an APS employee must not, except in the course of his or her duties as an APS employee or with the Agency Head's express authority, give or disclose, directly or indirectly, to any person any information about government business or anything of which the employee has official knowledge.
+- (3) when acting in connection with APS employment, treat everyone with respect and courtesy, and without harassment. - (4) when acting in connection with APS employment, comply with all applicable Australian laws. - (5) comply with any lawful and reasonable direction given by someone in the employee's Agency who has authority to give the direction. - (6) maintain appropriate confidentiality about dealings that the employee has with any Minister or Minister's member of staff. - (7) disclose, and take reasonable steps to avoid, any conflict of interest (real or apparent) in connection with APS employment. - (8) use Commonwealth resources in a proper manner. - (9) not provide false or misleading information in response to a request for information that is made for official purposes in connection with the employee's APS employment. - (10) not make improper use of: - (a) inside information; or - (b) the employee's duties, status, power or authority; in order to gain, or seek to gain, a benefit or advantage for the employee or for any other person. - at all times behave in a way that upholds the APS Values and Employment Principles, and the integrity and good reputation of the employee's Agency and the APS. - (12) while on duty overseas, at all times behave in a way that upholds the good reputation of Australia. - (13) comply with any other conduct requirement that is prescribed by the regulations.